 roadways, may result in the cancellation of the school day.
 When there is

-a cause for concern about the weather, the associate superintendent for district services, the associate superintendent for campus services and the executive director for safety and security services will monitor weather conditions
+a cause for concern about the weather, the assistant superintendent for district services, the assistant superintendent for campus services and the executive director for safety and security services will monitor weather conditions

 act as follows: